How does the selection procedure work?

 You will be informed about the selection procedure without undue delay.
-We make efforts to inform all candidates about your progress to the next round within 14 days.
+We make efforts to inform all candidates about their progress to the next round within 30 days.

 How does the selection procedure work?

 Pre-screening: The secretary of science checks the factual content of the submitted documents and rejects the applications of candidates who do not meet the required criteria for the position offered.
-Candidates are registered in the Selection Protocol form, which is handed over to the members of the Selection Committee.
+Suitable candidates are registered in the Competition Record, which is handed over to the members of the Selection Committee (see next step).

-Shortlisting: The scientist to whose team the candidates apply proposes a list of candidates suitable for advancing to the next round.
-The members of the Selection Committee are provided with the documents of all candidates who have applied for the job and discuss the shortlisting.
-By signing, they confirm the list of candidates advancing to the second round (the interview).
+Shortlisting: The scientist to whose team the candidates apply proposes a list of suitable candidates for advancing to the next round.
+The members of the Selection Committee will receive this list on the Competition Report along with the documents of all other applicants who have passed the pre-screening.
+They will confirm by their per rollam approval this list of those who will proceed to the second round for interview or directly to the final selection (after the interview in the case of single round recruitment).
 Candidates who did not advance to the next round are informed via email without undue delay.

-In the case of recruitment and selection of a researcher for the R4 position, a recommendation by an independent, recognized foreign expert is always required.
-If such a candidate is shortlisted, they will be invited for an interview in person at the expense of our institution, and in addition, a public lecture on their scientific work will be organized.
+In the case of recruitment and selection of a researcher for the R4 position, a recommendation by an independent, recognised foreign expert is always required.
+If such a candidate is shortlisted, they will be invited for an interview in person at the expense of our institution.
+In addition, a public lecture on their scientific work will be organised.

 Candidates will be informed of the result of the second round without undue delay.
-The results of the selection procedure are always stored at the end of the selection process in the secretariat and kept in accordance with Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016.
+The selection procedure results are always stored at the end of the selection process in the office of the Secretary for Science and kept in accordance with Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016.

 You have been selected as the most suitable candidate.
 What will happen next?